thanhnguyen123-dev/Recycling-Android-App/items/report.md

     * Code Locations: defined in [Class CartActivity, methods CartActivity(), addItem(), removeItem()](https://gitlab.cecs.anu.edu.au/u7724204/gp-24s1/-/blob/main/RecycleMe/app/src/main/java/com/example/recycleme/cart/Cart.java) processed using [setChartMaterials() and setChartRecycledItemOverTime() in class StatisticActivity](https://gitlab.cecs.anu.edu.au/u7724204/gp-24s1/-/blob/main/RecycleMe/app/src/main/java/com/example/recycleme/StatisticActivity.java)
     * *Reasons:*
         * We use HashMap because we need to categorize the RecycleItem based on their material.
 In order to do that, we need to have some sort of a Key-Value Pair
-        * We don't need to access the item by index for the [Data-Graphical] feature because all of the data will be traversed
+        * We don't need to access the item by index for the [Data-Graphical] feature because all of the data will be traversed.

 2. *AVLTree*
     * Objective: used for storing previously recycled items.